OpenBB-finance/OpenBB/website/content/_index.md

 **Step 3: Allow the application to be run by going into your settings**

 Go to `System Preferences > Security & Privacy > General`.
-You should see a message at the bottom that says that the file _was blocked from use because it is not from an identified developer_.
+You should see a message at the bottom that says that the file "was blocked from use because it is not from an identified developer".
 Click on `Allow anyway` or `Open anyway`.

 <p align="center"><a target="_blank" href="https://user-images.githubusercontent.com/46355364/169502720-e28c78c5-7684-45a9-aafc-cf497de38c09.png"><img width="500" alt="warning_fix" src="https://user-images.githubusercontent.com/46355364/169502720-e28c78c5-7684-45a9-aafc-cf497de38c09.png"></a></p>